Hamster45105/tunify/README.md

 The original code is in [app.py](/app.py) (no AI used there!)

-Play the game at [tunify.hamster45105.dev](tunify.hamster45105.dev).
-All you need is a Spotify account, everything is pretty self explanatory!
+Play the game at [tunify.hamster45105.dev](https://tunify.hamster45105.dev).
+All you need is a premium Spotify account, everything is pretty self explanatory!

+No data is stored on the server